PuerkitoBio/gocrawl/README.md

 *    **CrawlDelay** : The time to wait between each request to the same host.
 The delay starts as soon as the response is received from the host.
 This is a `time.Duration` type, so it can be specified with `5 * time.Second` for example (which is the default value, 5 seconds). **If a crawl delay is specified in the robots.txt file, in the group matching the robot's user-agent, this delay is used instead**.

+*    **WorkerIdleTTL** : The idle time-to-live allowed for a worker before it is cleared (its goroutine terminated).
+Defaults to 10 seconds.

 *    **SameHostOnly** : A quick and easy configuration to limit the selected URLs only to those links targeting the same host, which is `true` by default.

 *    **URLNormalizationFlags** : The flags to apply when normalizing the URL using the [purell][] library.
 The URLs found by crawling a page are normalized before being submitted to the URL selection criteria (to determine if they should be visited or not).
 Defaults to the most aggressive normalization allowed by purell, `purell.FlagsAllGreedy`.